-Say you plan to give $10,000 to your church or another qualified charity and you are receiving taxable distributions from your IRA.
-If you make the contribution to the charity directly from your IRA, your $10.000 gift will not be reported as income on your income tax return.
+Say you plan to give $10,000 to your church or another qualified charity and you're receiving taxable distributions from your IRA.
+If you make the contribution to the charity directly from your IRA, your $10,000 gift will not be reported as income on your income tax return.

-If you instead receive these funds as income from your IRA distribution and then send the same $10,000 to the charity it is included in your taxable income and could result in higher Medicare premiums and a higher percentage of your social security income being taxable.
-If you do not have itemized deductions that exceed the new $24,000 per couple or $12,000 per individual standard deduction, you could lose all the tax benefits of your generosity.
+If you instead receive these funds as income from your IRA distribution and then send the same $10,000 to the charity, it is included in your taxable income and could result in higher Medicare premiums and a higher percentage of your Social Security income being taxable.
+If you don't have itemized deductions that exceed the new $24,000 per couple or $12,000 per individual standard deduction, you could lose all the tax benefits of your generosity.

 By having the distributions sent directly to the qualified charity from your IRA, you will exclude the amount from your taxable income, potentially lowering your Medicare premiums, the taxable portion of your social security benefits, and your overall income tax rate at both the federal and state level.

 If you follow this strategy, be sure to let your income tax preparer know.
 There may be no indicator on the 1099R you receive at the end of the year that shows that part of your distribution is non-taxable, so there is a chance many people using this strategy are over-paying their income taxes each year.

 Get Your Financials in Order, Gain Financial Freedom, and Get the Most Out of Retirement

 Budgeting for retirement is based on a projected retirement date.
 But when most people start their retirement income planning, they may not be sure exactly when they will want to step away from their job—and as they age, their planning for retirement may change.
 If you are thinking about accelerating your retirement plans, you are not alone.